netbsd8/computer-knowledge/design/efficiency.md

+# Client load
+## geoDNS
+- routing to the closest data center
+- disaster recovery
 # Caching
 ## strategies
 - read cache-aside: web service will retrieve the missing data and then update the cache
 - read cache-through: cache service will retrieve the missing data.
 It needs to warm the cache.
 - write-through:  the data is written to both the cache and the backing store.
 This ensures that the data is always consistent between the two but can result in slower write performance
 - write-around: write operations bypass the cache and are written directly to the backing store.
-- write-back: write operations are written to the cache and marked as “dirty.”
+- batch write/write-back: write operations are written to the cache and marked as “dirty.”
 The data is eventually written back to the backing store, but this can be done at a later time and may be done in a batch with other dirty cache entries.
 ## invalidation / eviction
 - TTL: Each cached item is assigned a timestamp and a TTL value.
 Once the TTL expires, the corresponding item is automatically removed from the cache.
 - FIFO vs LRU vs LFU vs RR